 B. Conscience.
 (Romans 2:14-15)

 If a person will respond to the truth that God has revealed to him through creation or the convicting work of his conscience, God will give him additional light about Himself.
-If a person who has never heard of Jesus, truly wants to know God, God will let Himself be found.
+If a person who has never heard of Jesus, truly wants to know God, the Lord will let Himself be found.
 Why do I believe that?
 Because God said that is the case.
 Where?